Fiction: Private equity only benefits the wealthy.

 Fact: Private equity investment provides financial security for millions of Americans from all walks of life.
 The biggest investors in private equity include public and private pension funds, endowments and foundations, which account for 64% of all investment in private equity in 2012.

 Public and private pension funds invest with private equity for good reason.
 They have received returns that far exceed those available from the stock market.
-As of September 2012, private equity returned almost 14% annually over a ten-year period, whereas the S&P 500 Index returned approximately 8%.
+As of December 2012, private equity returned more than 14% annually over a ten-year period, whereas the S&P 500 Index returned 7.1%.
 One study shows that $1 invested in private equity provides 20 percent more return than $1 invested in the stock market.
-Recent calculations estimate the total net profits distributed to investors worldwide by private equity funds equal more than $1 trillion.
+Recent calculations estimate the total net profits distributed to investors worldwide by private equity funds equal more than $1.4 trillion.

 Fiction: Private equity firms weaken companies by stripping them of assets and saddling them with debt.